DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 ## Testing

 ### Pressure amplitude profile

+ By moving the microphone inside the tube to b
 #### Fundamental Frequency (309.8 Hz)

 | Reading | Distance from the speaker (cm) | Amplitude |